Frequently Asked Questions

 |How do I Obtain a Marriage License and what do I need to bring to the appointment?|

 A New York State marriage license can be obtained from the Town Clerk's Office and is issued Monday through Friday from 9:00am - 4pm.
 The license is valid for 60 days and it must be issued 24 hours prior to getting married.
-Both parties must appear in person and provide appropriate proof of age with a birth certificate or baptismal record including date and place of birth, and parents' names, in addition to proof of identity in the form of a driver's license or passport.
+Both parties must appear in person and provide appropriate documentation to establish proof of age and identity.
+An applicant must present one of the following age related documents: Birth Certificate, Baptismal record or Naturalization record AND one of the following identity related documents: Driver's License, Passport, Employment picture ID, Immigration record.
 If this is not the first marriage, applicants must present certified documents of the dissolution of the previous marriage [i.e. - final judgment of divorce decree (date stamped and sealed by the court clerk) or death certificate].
 The cost of the license is $40.00, payable by cash or check.
 Please call for an appointment.
 We do take same day appointments.

 |Where and How do I apply for a United States Passport?|